|by L. James Hammond|

 She blamed herself for her mother's death.
 Her mother had been living with her in Hefei, but when she went to painting school in Hangzhou, she arranged to have her mother live with her brother.
 She felt that this re-location triggered her mother's death.
 She became more religious after her mother's death, and began to think of life after death, just as Chujuan Hu, our Shanghai host, had become more religious after her husband's death.

-On Saturday, July 9, Doug, Yafei and I took a taxi to the Ming Tombs and the Great Wall.
+On July 9, we took a taxi to the Ming Tombs and the Great Wall.
 Most people go to these places on a tour bus, but we thought a taxi would be better.
 Unfortunately, our taxi driver didn't know the area, and made some wrong turns.
 The Ming Tombs are thirteen tombs scattered in a valley; the tombs were built for Ming Dynasty emperors.
 Most tourists visit two of the thirteen tombs.
 Luxury items buried with the emperors are on display.
 One tomb features a long staircase that goes to a burial chamber deep underground.
 But when you finally reach the burial chamber, it contains little besides sealed coffins and boxes (and a brief respite from the heat above ground).
 Elaborate devices were used to seal the burial chamber, and keep out grave robbers; I was reminded of the Egyptian pyramids.
 On the whole, the Ming Tombs were a disappointment.